MirceaKitsune/python_raytracer/README.md

   - `object.set_camera`: Used to bind the camera and input to an object, takes a `vec2` used to indicate the camera offset.
 This effectively marks the object as the active player: Must be executed on at least one object for rendering and input to work!
 Only one object at a time may act as the player.

 Note: The size of a sprite needs to be an even integer for each direction otherwise slices located on edges may be ignored.
 For instance `6 4 12` is a valid sprite size, however `7 4 12` is invalid and will be automatically enlarged to `8 4 12`.
 This is due to voxels being located at integer positions while the center of each objects is always in the middle, size must therefore be equally divisible by two to ensure voxels are never 0.5 units away from the object center.

+Physics: To make an object physical, give it the `actor` property on init such as `data.Object(pos = vec3(0, 0, 0), actor = True)`.
+Only do this for objects intended to move, all actors are affected by gravity and subject to processing by the physics engine.